BurkhardHeim/cvsToWx/README.md

                 => with: ls1 = (one Interval of MQ3)

   ![alt tag](https://github.com/CBroemse/csvToWx/blob/master/MQ3mixVal_Val_SimuVals.png)
-   I as it turns out the input vals in MQ3 do resemble the original function picMQ3, here ploted with the original input data. but is not 'atuned' to the original vals by 'atuned' i mean that the y1 and y2 values of one of the functions slected for plotting, should be really close to the y1..y2 of another of these functions.
+   I as it turns out the input vals in MQ3 do resemble the original function picMQ3, here plotted with the original input data. but is not 'atuned' to the original vals by 'atuned' i mean that the y1 and y2 values of one of the functions selected for plotting, should be really close to the y1..y2 of another of these functions.
   Such as the simuVals y1 y2  relate to the realVals y1 y2 as plotted.
   #### picMQ3:

    ![alt tag](https://github.com/CBroemse/csvToWx/blob/master/allMQsRealVals_Simus.png)

-  Aright MQ3(8will soon) did not work but at all but the others and now the red simuVa problem reveals itself.
+  Aright MQ3 (8will soon) did not work but at all but the others and now the red simuVal problem reveals itself. green being the real vals
-  So by fiddeling around at the input dat in OsZilloskop1 we must 'tune' into the data and do the right one if we like the y values to be rlativly close.
+  So by building a thieve that sums up all real and simulated val within OsZilloskop1  around we must 'tune' into the data to find alying variables to it and the right ones if we like the y values to be rlativly close.
   ##### e.g Patternfile.hs :1723 in OsZilloskop1
   One value of the function close tp zero is estimated :